StevenAlexanderJohnson/T3P0/README.md

 T3P0 uses TCP as the transport layer protocol.
 This allows for consistent communication between the client and the server.
+UDP could be another possible implementation but I chose TCP to ensure that packages were delivered.

 ### Handshake